 “ARBRetire” is the number of ARB offset credits that must be retired from the ARB Forest Buffer Account to compensate for the unintentional reversal for all Reporting Periods;

-“ARBCredits” is the total number of ARB offset credits issued to the forest project for all Reporting Periods, including any ARB offset credits that were issued for early action and any that were placed into the Forest Buffer Account for all Reporting Periods;
+“ARBCredits” is the total number of ARB offset credits issued to the forest project for all Reporting Periods, including any ARB offset credits that were issued for early action and any that were placed into the Forest Buffer Account for all Reporting Periods, minus any compliance instruments retired by CARB to compensate for prior reversals to the offset project;

-“EAOPCredits” is the total number of early action offset credits issued to the forest project by the Early Action Offset Program for all Reporting Periods, including any voluntary offset credits placed into the Early Action Offset Program's buffer account for forest projects that were not transferred to ARB's Forest Buffer Account, but excluding any early action offset credits that were issued ARB offset credits; and
+“EAOPCredits” is the total number of early action offset credits issued to the forest project by the Early Action Offset Program for all Reporting Periods, including any voluntary offset credits placed into the Early Action Offset Program's buffer account for forest projects that were not transferred to ARB's Forest Buffer Account, but excluding any early action offset credits that were issued ARB offset credits, minus any early action offset credits retired by the Early Action Offset Program or project developers to compensate for prior reversals to the offset project; and

-“Reversal” is the total metric tons of CO2e reversed for all Reporting Periods.
+“Reversal” is the total verified metric tons of CO2e reversed during the Reporting Period(s).

 Intentional Reversals.
 Requirements for intentional reversals are as follows:

-If an intentional reversal occurs, the Offset Project Operator or Authorized Project Designee shall, within 30 calendar days of the intentional reversal:
+If an intentional reversal occurs, the Offset Project Operator or Authorized Project Designee shall, within 2 months of the end of the reporting period:

 If the forest project came into the program directly under a Compliance Offset Protocol and did not transition from an Early Action Offset Program, the forest owner must turn in valid compliance instruments in the amount of metric tons CO2e reversed for all Reporting Periods.